Camp Chef SmokePro DLX Pellet Grill

 Z Grills is a relatively new player in the budget pellet smoker space, and the Pro 7002B offers a bit more cooking surface area than the SmokePro DLX for roughly the same price.

 However, the Pro 7002B is a much simpler grill that lacks the precise temperature control and many unique features of the SmokePro DLX.
-If you value the 20-percent-larger cooking area more than the features you get on the SmokePro DLX, it might be worth considering the Pro 7002B.
-Though serious cooks will appreciate the options granted by the SmokePro DLX, beginner smokers many find them confusing and feel more at home with a streamlined grill.
+If you value the larger cooking area more than the features you get on the SmokePro DLX, it might be worth considering the Pro 7002B.
+Though serious cooks will appreciate the options granted by the SmokePro DLX, beginner smokers may find them confusing and feel more at home with a streamlined grill.

 - Product Name SmokePro DLX Smoker & Grill